 Tisha B’Av: A Day of Crazy Coincidences?

 “Tisha B’Av”, means the 9th day of the Jewish month of Av.
-Tisha B'Av is the day that Solomon’s temple destroyed in 586 BC, but astonishingly, also the second temple was destroyed on 9th Av 70 AD – on exactly the same date, on exactly the same spot.
+Tisha B’Av is the day that Solomon’s temple was destroyed in 586 BC, and astonishingly, the second temple was also destroyed on 9th Av 70 AD – on exactly the same date, on exactly the same spot.
 Some people say it is like the Jewish 9/11 – perhaps you can imagine the devastation if something as terrible as that happened twice, in the same place, on the same date.

 Tisha B’Av marks not only these two events but also many other tragedies that have happened to the Jewish people on this date